kiharalab/Domain-PFP/README.md

 !pip3 install click==8.0.3
 ```

+Installing the dependencies only require a few minutes on a standard desktop computer.

 #### 3.2 Install with anaconda
 ##### 3.2.1 [`install conda`]().
 ##### 3.2.2 Install dependency in command line